Azure Web App Deployments Overview

 What Does Harness Deploy?

-Harness deploys the Docker image you select for your Web App to a source deployment slot.
+Harness deploys the Docker image or non-containerized artifact you select for your Web App to a source deployment slot.

 You can then increase traffic to the source slot.
 Once you have determined that the new image and slot is working, you can swap the source and target slots.